logonlabs/logonlabs-js/README.md

 ### JavaScript Only Workflow
 The following workflow is required if you're using JavaScript UI components.
 #### Buttons
-This features allow to add in the identity providers' buttons dynamically depends on your app settings.
+This feature allows you to add in the identity providers' buttons dynamically in accordance with your app-settings configurations.
 ```html
 <div id="logonlabs"></div>
 ```